stfnbssl/wizzi/packages/wizzi-mtree/readme.md

 ## Features
     * Loads an ittf document into an mTree instance ( [wizzi-mtree.mTree]() , executing documents composition and template evaluation.
 ### Interface

-<p>This interface is used by the wizziFactory class and by`test and demo modules.`
+<p>This interface is used by the wizziFactory class and bytest and demo modules.
 </p>

 ```javascript